joostd/largeBlob-ssh-certificate/README.md

                 permit-user-rc
 ```

-Store the certificate as a large blob on the security key
+Store the certificate as a large blob on the security key:

 ```
 $ fido2-token -S -b -n ssh:demo id_ecdsa-cert.pub /dev/hidraw1